Amii-Open-Source/PlanTT/README.md

 │   ├── models                         -> Pytorch models (PlanTT and towers).
 │   ├── optimization                   -> Training modules.
 │   └── utils                          -> Other utilities such as custom metrics and loss functions.
+├── trained_models                     -> Weights and other files associated to trained PlanTT models.
 └── edit_sequence.py                   -> Gene editing program (see details further below).
 ```
 Note that each Python file in the GitHub repository is accompanied with a description of its purpose.